Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 An exhaustion gap signals the end of the move: it’s the climax.

-Do gaps get filled?
+Do opening gaps get filled?

-It depends on the size of the gap and time.
-Most small gaps are filled the very same day, while bigger gaps need more time (days) to get filled.
+But it depends on the size of the gap and time.
 You can read more about gaps in this article.
 We have previously also written about unfilled gap.

-Some gaps need many many days to fill, some even months, and some never (applies more to single stocks – not indices).
+Some gaps need many days to fill, some even months, and some never (applies more to single stocks – not indices).

 Can you predict a gap opening?